 NSLog(@"Signature verification parameters for Captcha: %@", message.body);

-// Example: Send the signature verification parameters to the server.
+// Example: forward to your server.

 [self sendCaptchaVerifyParamToServer:message.body];